 Adventfjord is the most densely populated part of Svalbard.
-Longyearbyen is residence of the Norwegian administration (Sysselmannen = Gouvernour), services and infrastructure (airport, port, hospital, shops, hotels etc), science (Polar institute, university, museum etc.), tour operators.
+Longyearbyen is residence of the Norwegian administration (Sysselmannen = Gouvernour), services and infrastructure (airport, port, hospital, shops, hotels etc), science and education (university UNIS, Norwegian Polar Institute, museum, school etc.), tour operators.

 There are some rules regarding protection of nature, cultural heritage and tourists and to make tourism tolerable for everybody, also near and in the settlements.
 See here.

 Both Cretaceous and Tertiary consist lithologically of shallow marine and coastal sand-, silt- and claystones.
 The sandstones are derived from deltaic sediments, the claystones point to stronger marine influence in a larger distance from the coast.
-Obviously, there were several transgressional/regressional cycles (relativ sea-level rise and fall).
-This becomes nicely clear during a daytrip on the Nordenskiöldtoppen, a mountain more than 1000 metres high near Longyearbyen towering above Platåfjellet.
+There were several transgressional/regressional cycles (relativ sea-level rise and fall).
+This becomes clear during a hike for example on the Nordenskiöldtoppen, a mountain more than 1000 metres high near Longyearbyen towering above Platåberget.
 Here, dark claystones alternate with silt- and sandstone.
 The claystones represent phases of higher sea level, when the coast was far away and only fine grains were deposited here.

 Recommended book for further, well-digestable (really!) info about geology and landscape of Svalbard.

 Most striking, at least in comparison with other parts of Svalbard, is the dense land-use, but this does not mean that nature does not have anything to offer here.
 The landscape is characterised by the plateau-shaped mountains which are so typical for central and eastern Svalbard, with high plateaus 400-500 metres above sea level.
 The plateaus are wide stone-deserts, partly with frost-patterned ground and largely free of vegetation.

 Most rocks above this level have been eroded – in other words, they have been there at some time.
 But now, only a few mountains tower higher than the plateau such as the Nordenskiöld-Toppen and Trollsteinen near Longyearbyen.
 Here, one can still see what kind of rocks once covered the whole area, but the highest (youngest) ones are still lower Tertiary.
 Around Longyearbyen, the lower Tertiary sandstone of the ‘Firkanten Formation’ forms conspicuous cliffs which are cut into regular, spectacular towers by erosion.
 The slopes are mostly covered with scree (rocks with mostly sharp edges, from frost shatter).

 Both are surprisingly rich, despite of the presence of more than 1500 humans.
 There is nice tundra in Bjørndalen and on the lower slopes between there and Longyearbyen as well as in Adventdalen.
 There, you may even find the polar birch, which is rare in Svalbard – good luck 🙂 You can find the polar birch in Endalen.

 Near Longyearbyen, there are small colonies of Little auks nesting on the higher slopes.
 They breed under boulders, so you don’t see them nesting, but you see the birds flying in and out and sitting on rocks.
 If you want to see Arctic terns, Kittiwakes, Snow Bunting and, with some luck, even Grey phalaropes, then the camping site near the airport and the artificial lagoon between the camping site and the coast is a good place to visit (keep your distance from breeding birds, don’t disturb them, see rules).

 All in all – near Longyearbyen, you can see quite a lot of arctic flora and fauna.
 You can spend several days here, if you know where to look – consider to you hire your own guide, for a number of interesting places, you will also need a rifle, transportation etc.

-History: Mostly characterised by mining.
-American John Munro Longyear saw the coal seams during a cruise and founded the Arctic Coal Company Ltd. Mining in ‘Advent Bay’ started in 1906.
-Longyear sold everything to the Norwegian ‘Store Norske Spitsbergen Kullkompani’ (SNSK) in 1916 because of the development of the global markets as well as local difficulties.
-Mining has been reduced to a more symbolic level in mine 7 in nearby Adventdalen.
-Norwegian coal-mining activities then centred on the mines Svea Nord and Lunckefjellet that both belonged to Sveagruva, but the mines there were closed in 2015 and not much will remain there after a large clean-up that is currently (2019) going on.
+The American entrepeneur John Munro Longyear saw the potential for coal mining during a cruise and founded the Arctic Coal Company Ltd. Mining in ‘Advent Bay’ started in 1906.
+Longyear sold everything to the Norwegian Store Norske Spitsbergen Kullkompani (SNSK, today mostly known as Store Norske = Great Norwegian) in 1916 because of the development of the global markets as well as local difficulties.
+Mining has been reduced to a more symbolic level in mine 7 in nearby Adventdalen which supplies the local coal power plant.
+Norwegian coal-mining activities then centred on the mines Svea Nord and Lunckefjellet that both belonged to Sveagruva, but the mines there were closed in 2015 and not much will remain there after a large clean-up that is currently (2020) going on.